AnnieCannons/countries-app-instructions/version-0/README.md

 3. Clone your forked `countries-app-fall-2025` Github repo into your `dev` folder.
 4. Your newly cloned `countries-app-fall-2025` folder contains a `version-0` folder.
 Open up the `version-0` folder in VS Code.

+---

+### ⚙️ Review your `version-0` starter files

+Your version-0 folder is a **blank React project** that’s been lightly customized for you.
+It’s basically what you’d get from creating a new React project with Vite — but we’ve cleaned up the boilerplate and added one extra file: localData.js.

+Before writing any code, take a few minutes to explore what’s already there.
+Knowing your starting point will help you feel confident as you build.
+Pay special attention to these files:
+1. `localData.js` — Contains the array of country objects you’ll display on the Home page
+3. `README.md` – Contains the link to the `version-0` instructions
+4. `package.json` – Lists your dependencies (the tools your app needs) and project info
+7. `.gitignore` – Tells Git which files and folders _not_ to track (to keep certain data private)
+13. 📂 `src` – The heart of your app — this is where all your React code will live!

+🧠 If you’re curious about what each of these files does (and why they matter), check out the [Demystifying Vite & React Folder Structure guide](https://docs.google.com/document/d/18jxCUA0bebCyYaIHy8aaKMgOQH4w5-b-iCGDWpV4K4M/edit?tab=t.v30xhdl91zel).

+---

 ### ⚙️ Set up files & folder structure
 1. In the `src` folder, create a `pages` folder and a `components` folder
 2. In the `pages` folder, set up each page by making these 3 files: